AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 * Given a scenario, determine the appropriate item to use
 * Apply the process to create, configure, and use mobile scorecards

-Section 3: Segmentation and Calculated Metrics (22%)
+Section 3: Segmentation and calculated metrics (22%)

 * Determine how to develop and configure segments
 * Apply the process to share segments with others in the organization